aniketh98/ProjectB/README.md

 Authors of this project:
-SAi ANiketh REnukuntla & Ahad Siddqui
+Sai Aiketh REnukuntla & Ahad Siddqui

 -------------------------------------------
 This project works all the steps assigned in the assignment.